Win the War for Talent with a Game-Changing Strategy

 Some of the above capabilities may be tightly coupled to individual functions in the organization.
 For example – managing technology infrastructure normally resides in the IT department.
 Managing campaigns is usually the remit of marketing.
 And that’s fine.
 But how might we decide which is more important to the company’s enterprise strategy?
 If it came down to investing headcount in one or the other, how might we choose?
 In some organizations, this kind of negotiation devolves into horse-trading allocated headcount.
 Or worse, those tradeoffs are never even discussed.

 To navigate these questions effectively, leaders across the organization need to take off their “day job” hat as leaders of a function and focus on the strategic goals of the entire enterprise.
 Adopting an enterprise mindset will help identify capabilities that will best serve the enterprise as a whole and avoid creating the usual inefficiencies that result from duplicative capabilities scattered across functions.
 For example, if your company needs to embed more data-driven decision-making in the organization, it might be more efficient and effective to incubate an advanced analytics group serving the enterprise, rather than hire data and analytics talent in each function.
-But that means leaders having to leave their pride and perceived functional priorities at the door.
+But that means leaders have to leave their pride and perceived functional priorities at the door.

 Put your organization in a strategic position to manage workforce planning

 With so much uncertainty about the future, it can feel hard to be strategic about anything these days.
 It may even feel like planning for next month counts as “long-term.”
 But we have a clearer view of 2021 than we did during the typical 2021 planning process and now is a great time to revisit your strategy.
-It seems unlikely that businesses will want to roll-back the many successful business innovations they have pioneered and return to how things were in 2019.
+It seems unlikely that businesses will want to roll back the many successful business innovations they have pioneered and return to how things were in 2019.
 More likely, our path to the next normal will be an iterative process.
 Navigating this environment and enabling your employees to thrive will take a thoughtful approach.

 If your organization isn’t yet taking a strategic approach to workforce planning, consider starting with a solid foundation around these three principles.
 You may find that reimaging back-of-the-house planning processes with the same passion and innovation as customer-facing aspects of business doesn’t just prepare your organization for the next normal; it may help ensure you have the right talent to weather the next disruption.